bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/ValuesandDataTypes.rst

 This program displays a brief message on the screen.
 The message is textual, not numeric.
 Although it consists of two words, plus some punctuation, to the computer the message is a *single value*.
 The value "Hello, world!" is a string value; that is, it is a member of the ``str`` data type.
-A **string** is a sequence of zero or more characters (letters, digits, spaces, punctuation, and other symbols).
+A **string** is a sequence ("string") of zero or more characters
+(letters, digits, spaces, punctuation, and other symbols).

 When you write string values, you must enclose them in quotes (either single or double quotes works).
+Omitting the quotes usually results in an error.
 Try removing the quotes from the print statement above and see what happens when you run it.

 Just as you can use strings in print commands, you can experiment with strings in the Python shell.
 Why don't you fire up the Python shell and follow along as we explore what you can do with strings.

-First, experiment with entering simple numeric and string values into the shell:
+First, experiment with entering simple numeric and string values into the Python shell you started earlier:

 .. sourcecode:: python